-This introduction includes the necessary background information to teach the American Revolution unit.
-This unit contains 17 daily lessons, plus four Pausing Point days that may be used for differentiated instruction.
-You may choose to use all four days at the end of the unit, or you may use one day immediately after Lesson 7 and three days at the end of the unit.
-If you use one Pausing Point day after Lesson 7, you may administer Activity Page PP.1 to assess students' understanding of the content at this midpoint, or you may use the day to focus on writing, spelling, grammar, or morphology skills covered in Lessons 1-7.
-Each entire lesson will require a total of 90 minutes.
-Lesson 17 is devoted to a unit assessment.
-It is recommended that you spend no more than 21 days total on this unit.
+This introduction includes the necessary background information to teach the The Road to Independence: The American Revolution unit.
+This unit contains sixteen daily lessons, plus two Pausing Point days that may be used for differentiated instruction.
+Each entire lesson will require a total of ninety minutes.
+Lesson 16 is devoted to a unit assessment.
+It is recommended that you spend no more than eighteen days total on this unit.